Our North Carolina estate and elder attorneys are committed to honoring the life, work and charity of every individual.

 - Birth certificates, medical records, and guardianship records

-A lawyer can help you organize the documents they’ll need and understand what government programs may be able to help with long-term care.
+A lawyer can help you organize the necessary documents and understand what government programs may be able to help with long-term care.
 Medicaid, Social Security, the Supplemental Nutrition Assistance Program, and many others may all provide vital resources.
 When you plan ahead, you’re securing the future for those you love.

 Veterans have many options that can assist them with long-term care.
 These programs include home and community-based initiatives that can cover evaluation, respite care, home health care, and other care options.
 Veterans’ benefits may also cover assisted-living center costs if the veteran meets eligibility, income, and disability requirements.
-An elder law lawyer can help you understand and obtain the long-term care benefits that you’ve earned.
+An Elder Law Lawyer can help you understand and obtain the long-term care benefits that you’ve earned.

 Accidents happen, and illness can strike without warning.
 In situations where you’re taken off-guard, you’ll need to put plans into action fast.
 Insurance coverages, Medicaid applications and penalties, and asset protection may all spring on you at the same time.
 If you find yourself in a crisis, an experienced lawyer can help you control all the moving pieces.